-The College governors approved a financial plan in July 2021 which sets objectives for the period to 2023 and projected operating surpluses of between £72,000 and £248,000 per annum for the years 2021/22 and 2022/23 respectively.
-If achieved this would result in a 'Good' financial health grading for each of the next two years again due to the classification of financial assets as mentioned above.
-The periods included in the plan are subject to a higher than usual degree of uncertainty and will be influenced by any future Coronavirus measures including those that suppress educational activity as well as those that affect the health of the wider economy and government finances.
+The College governors approved a financial plan in July 2022 which sets objectives for the period to 2024 and projected operating deficits of between £947,000 and £806,000 per annum for the years 2022/23 and 2023/24 respectively.
+If achieved this would result in a 'Good' financial health grading for each of the next two years.
+The variance in expected grading was agreed by the governors as an acceptable consequence of increasing investment in staff and student experience.